10 Best Software Development Methodologies

 Cons:

-- There's a risk of cost overrun as the works on the prototype are often paid for by the developer.
+• There's a risk of cost overrun as the work on the prototype is often paid for by the developer.

 The Rapid Application Development (RAD) model was introduced in 1991 and served as the foundation of modern iterative frameworks.
 It focuses on getting products built in a much shorter time frame without compromising the quality.

-RAD is a 4-step framework, which is defending:
+RAD is a 4-step framework, which is designed to defend:

 Unlike linear models, RAD emphasizes building prototypes with the given requirements and testing them out with the customer.
 This is done through multiple iterations until the customer is happy with the results.